PKS-Manitrix/MADS-Secure-TrustShield-/README.md

 Current systems often use static authentication mechanisms that either:

-1. Provide insufficient security, or
+1. Provide insufficient security or
 2. Create excessive friction by requesting OTP verification for every login.

 A smarter and more adaptive approach is required.